IronOnet/flask_messenger/README.md

 # FLASK MESSENGER

-=> A simple chat API built with python and flask
+=> A simple chat messaging backend built with python and flask

 # Project Description

+=> This project aims to emulate the functionalities of a messaging application backend like "Whatsapp" and "Wechat"

 # Contents